gcampisciano/enee447project8_hw_template_Shuangqi_sessions/README.md

 - A page table in this project has 4096 entries.
 Each entry is a 32-bit value.

 ## ARM VM setup
-- Intialize TTBCR such that
+- Intialize `TTBCR` such that
-  - use the 32-bit translation system, with the Short-descriptor translation table format
+  - we use the 32-bit translation system, with the Short-descriptor translation table format
-  -
+  - We use only `TTBR0` to point to page table.
+Read B3.5.4 to figure out how to achieve this by initializing `TTBCR` properly.

 ## NOTE
 - Since our application binaries are all smaller than 1 MB, they can all be placed within just a page.
 So no page fault will happen.
 And that's why we didn't implement page-fault handling in this code.